oracle-quickstart/oci-hpc/README.md

 The name of the cluster must be queueName-clusterNumber-instanceType_keyword

-The keyword will need to match the one from /opt/oci-hpc/conf/queues.conf to be regirstered in Slurm
+The keyword will need to match the one from /opt/oci-hpc/conf/queues.conf to be registered in Slurm

 ### Cluster Deletion:
 ```